foundersandcoders/coursebook/src/course/syllabus/application/fruit-shop/learning-outcomes.md

 - [ ] Understand the need for refactoring
 - [ ] Understand the value of writing reusable functions for repetitive tasks
 - [ ] Separate repeated code into functions
-- [ ] Leave meaningful comments in your javascript code
+- [ ] Leave meaningful comments in your JavaScript code

 ## Terminal/Command Line